asnowc/jbod/api/jbod.api.md

 // Warnings were encountered during analysis:
 //
+// src/data_trans/defined/data_types/struct.ts:312:3 - (ae-forgotten-export) The symbol "FieldType" needs to be exported by the entry point mod.d.ts
-// src/core/data_trans/defined/type.ts:19:3 - (ae-forgotten-export) The symbol "DataWriterCreator" needs to be exported by the entry point mod.d.ts
+// src/data_trans/defined/type.ts:20:3 - (ae-forgotten-export) The symbol "DataWriterCreator" needs to be exported by the entry point mod.d.ts
-// src/core/data_trans/defined/type.ts:20:3 - (ae-forgotten-export) The symbol "DecodeFn" needs to be exported by the entry point mod.d.ts
+// src/data_trans/defined/type.ts:21:3 - (ae-forgotten-export) The symbol "DecodeFn" needs to be exported by the entry point mod.d.ts
-// src/core/data_trans/defined/type.ts:21:3 - (ae-forgotten-export) The symbol "ClassType" needs to be exported by the entry point mod.d.ts
+// src/data_trans/defined/type.ts:22:3 - (ae-forgotten-export) The symbol "ClassType" needs to be exported by the entry point mod.d.ts

 // (No @packageDocumentation comment for this package)